-ascent/descent, dharmaśāstra, Dōgen, Gospel of Luke, intimacy/integrity, Jan Nattier, Jātakas, Jesus, Joel Kotkin, Pali suttas, Patrick Deneen, Patrick Olivelle, Śāntideva, Siddhattha Gotama (Buddha), Ugraparipṛcchā Sūtra, vinaya
+ascent/descent, dharmaśāstra, Dōgen, intimacy/integrity, Jan Nattier, Jātakas, Jesus, Joel Kotkin, New Testament, Pali suttas, Patrick Deneen, Patrick Olivelle, Śāntideva, Siddhattha Gotama (Buddha), Ugraparipṛcchā Sūtra, vinaya

 A while ago I wrote about how Indian traditions upset conventional assumptions about family and community being essential to premodern tradition and culture.
 There, I was responding to a piece by Patrick Deneen, which drew only on Western traditions.
 As a result, Deneen’s piece had a narrowness of focus, but within that focus it was able to attain some accuracy.
 Not so for a recent report by urban geographer Joel Kotkin, entitled The Rise of Post-Familialism.
 Kotkin achieves breadth of focus by means of ignorance.